Hoad3r/Weather-Forecast-Pro/README.md

 # 💫 AI-Enhanced Weather Visualization: Interactive Global & Brazilian Forecast App

-This weather application leverages modern web technologies to deliver a comprehensive and interactive weather experience with a special focus on Brazilian locations.
+This weather application delivers an interactive weather experience with a special focus on Brazilian locations. **By default, the app uses simulated weather data for testing and demonstration purposes**, but we have now provided the **possibility to switch to real-time weather data** from the **OpenWeatherMap API**.

 ## 🌐 Technologies Used: